 These are the types of letters that might be sent out:

 - Reminder letters about the expiry date of someones’ TV licence

 - Letters to households that aren’t meeting legal requirements

 - Letters to households that have made any enquiries about payments or refunds

 - Letters to households about individual queries and cases

 If you don’t respond, be prepared to receive progressively sterner letters.
-If you’re caught ignoring these warnings and continue to watch and record live TV without permission, it’s highly likely that a TV licensing officer might pay you a visit - and it won’t be to have a cup of tea.
+If you’re caught ignoring these warnings and continue to watch and record live TV without permission, it’s highly likely that a TV licensing officer might pay you a visit.

 Some people might think they don’t need a TV licence and in this case, they can also write to TV licensing to explain why.
 Normally, an officer will come around to confirm this themselves.
 Out of all the visits that are made, it’s usually found that 20% of people who thought they didn’t need a TV licence, actually did.